AdventOfCode2022-Massey/advent-of-code-2022/README.md

 `input.txt`, but apparently the authors of AoC don't want me to do that.)

-The solutions load library code from the included `libaoc` crate.
+Some solutions load library code from the `libaoc` crate.
 See its documentation for details.

 ## Code Quality